 A vaccine for mumps dramatically reduced the incidence of the disease since its introduction in 1967.
 In the 1950s, Canada had about 30,000 cases a year.
-The advent of the vaccine cut that number in half.
-Today, there are under 100 cases per year.
+With the advent of the vaccine the number of reported cases dropped by 99%.

 Mumps is caused by an organism called a paramyxovirus.
 It's transmitted via the mouth by tiny drops of saliva from talking, sneezing, sharing drinks, kissing, or coughing.
 The virus can land on an object that others then handle.
 Once it's on your hand, there's a good chance it will find its way into your mouth, especially if you're a young child.

 Mumps is contagious for about a week before the glands swell, and about 9 days afterwards, so people can transmit it before they know they have it.
 This is common for most viral diseases.

 Symptoms and Complications

 Up to one-third of people infected feel no symptoms.
 Others have a low-grade fever, headache, weakness, fatigue, and loss of appetite starting 14 to 24 days after they are actually infected.

 About a day after the onset of fever, the parotid gland near the ear begins to swell and ache – this makes chewing and swallowing painful.
 The body's temperature rises to 39.5°C to 40°C (103°F to 104°F).